mjnramos/mjnramos/README.md

 ### Hi there, I'm Miguel and I'm glad to see you here!

-I am a Data Scientist almost finishing my PhD in biology.
+I am Bioinformatician with PhD in biology.
 I successfully contributed, in the past 10 years, as a data scientist and bioinformatician on several research projects, helping in new outstanding findings.

 Check out my first implemented Django project at https://cafora.pt (oops, portuguese only... sorry!).